-It can be done on a weekend but be prepared to not sleep very much.
-The area is so large that a 3-4 day trip is probably best.
+It can be done on a weekend but be prepared to not sleep very much because it'll be a lot of running around to see it all.
+The area is so large that a 3-4 day trip is probably best unless you're living close by.
 One group of ILP volunteers loved this part of Mexico so much they went back 3 times; once on a vacation, and 2 weekend trips!

-“There are of course other waterfalls, caves and places to see, but all of it can't be seen in a weekend and would take a week or two to truly see it all.
+Here's what one ILP volunteer, Joe W., had to say — "All of it can't be seen in a weekend and would take a week or two to truly see it all.
 We were the only white people there every time and it isn't even well known by Mexicans.
 The entire area is a hidden gem and we totally recommend everyone who goes to Mexico to go there!"

 What's this about a group of volunteers in Mexico?